-This post is for all the author/illustrators out there, and the question comes from Siski:
+This post is for my picture book author illustrator friends out there, and the question comes from Siski:

-I’d like to know more about agents and how they go about repping author/illustrators.
-I read an awful lot about query letters for authors but how does an author/illustrator query?
+I’d like to know more about agents and how they go about representing picture book illustration clients who also write.
+I read an awful lot about query letters for authors but how does an author illustrator query?

 So for me to take on an illustrator, I need to be wild about their illustration style and talent.
 They also need to have at least one really fun or commercial story idea that we can work with.
 If the writing isn’t stellar (yet), I know I can work with them just like I would my author clients in order to get things into shape.